Table of Contents

 A luxury travel trailer is all about spending time with the ones you love, in the places you love.
 It should be purpose-built with little-to-no maintenance requirements and allow you to spend the most time doing the things you love.

-Trailers are designed to move and to be experienced in all types of environments.
-Whether it be rain, snow or salt on the road, or desert sun and sand, the exterior must be designed to withstand a myriad of elements.
+Travel trailers are designed to move and to be experienced in all types of environments.
+Whether it be rain, snow, or salt on the road, or desert sun and sand, the exterior must be designed to withstand a myriad of elements.
 Unlike a traditional brick and mortar home, trailers must respond to ALL conditions – as the open road and adventure is not always sunny and 75!

 The most common for wood-framed construction is to use fiberglass.
 Over time, fiberglass is quite simply, a very poor choice.
 Fiberglass requires constant maintenance, cleaning, and caulking.
 Because it may not be welded, fiberglass relies heavily on excessive use of caulking to keep out water.
 An aluminum exterior is my top choice.
 Aluminum is naturally light in color to keep heat radiation down in hot environments and is naturally resistant to decay.
 And aluminum offers many options, be it raw mill finished, heat-treated with paint, or anodized like the aluminum used on most metal roofs today.
 I highly recommend an anodized aluminum finish to create a very even appearance that is not susceptible to differential oxidization.